JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 evening is out, I see no use in our mystifying one another any longer, and I propose to set you an example of plain speaking on my side.
-You are determined to give me no information to the prejudice of Rosanna Spearman, because she has been a good girl to YOU, and because you pity her heartily.
+You are determined to give me no information to the prejudice of Rosanna Spearman, because she has been a good girl to _You_, and because you pity her heartily.
 Those humane considerations do you a world of credit, but they happen in this instance to be humane considerations clean thrown away.
 Rosanna Spearman is not in the slightest danger of getting into